emanuelefavero/next-js/README.md

 > You can use this to fetch data for a specific post (e.g. `context.params.id`)

 ## Fetch Data on the client

+> Sometimes it can be beneficial to fetch data on the client instead of on the server.
+>
+> For example, you could fetch all the static data on the server and then fetch the dynamic data on the client such as a user-specific data that changes frequently and is not needed for SEO.

 - **useEffect** - is used to fetch data on the client